 If you aren’t brave enough to wear your creations to big conventions such as MCM London or Birmingham Comic Con just yet, you could always debut your work at friends’ dress-up parties and smaller local events.

 As you become more familiar with the process, as well as the kinds of outfits other people put together, you’ll be able to up your game and make truly noteworthy outfits.

-Once you reach this stage, chances are pretty good that you will be able to make a few extra bucks by making costumes for other people too.
-In fact, this could probably be your first real income stream related to cosplay, especially once you start selling on Etsy and the like.
+Once you reach this stage, you can make a few extra bucks by making costumes for other people.
+In fact, this could probably be your first real income stream related to cosplay.
+Especially once you start selling on Etsy and the like.

 If you base your prices on CosplaySky, you could probably charge around £25.00 for a very basic costume design.
-For those that require a little more design and detail work, you could easily charge up to £250.00.
+For those requiring a little more detailed work, you could easily charge up to £250.00.

-The real big money, however, lies in getting spotted by an agent (similar to those who scout for models) and moving into the realm of professional cosplay.
+The real big money, however, lies in getting spotted by an agent, similar to those who scout for models.
+That’s when you move into the realm of professional cosplay.

-Of course, this is a lot easier said than done.
-With hundreds of thousands of eager cosplayers attending several comic conventions every year, you would really need to make a big impression to rise above the crowd.
+Of course, easier said than done.
+With hundreds of thousands of eager cosplayers attending several comic conventions every year, you’d really need to make a big impression to rise above the crowd.

-Besides being exceptionally attractive (which is really well beyond your control), there are a couple of ways you can go about catching the eye:
+Besides being exceptionally attractive, which is really well beyond your control, there’re a couple of ways you can go about catching the eye.

-Either you really love them or you want to be them.
-The philosophy behind this is that you’re either going to feel comfortable taking on their traits or you’re going to revel in the opportunity to do so.
-Either way, you’ll be radiating a positive message.
+Either you love them or want to be them.
+The philosophy behind this is that you’re going to feel comfortable taking on their traits and perhaps revel in the opportunity to do so.
+So you’ll be radiating a positive message.